𝐏𝐞𝐞𝐛𝐥𝐞𝐬 𝐂𝐨𝐦𝐦𝐮𝐧𝐢𝐭𝐲 𝐓𝐫𝐮𝐬𝐭 𝐬𝐮𝐜𝐜𝐞𝐬𝐬𝐟𝐮𝐥𝐥𝐲 𝐜𝐨𝐦𝐩𝐥𝐞𝐭𝐞𝐬 𝐭𝐡𝐞 𝐩𝐮𝐫𝐜𝐡𝐚𝐬𝐞 𝐨𝐟 𝐭𝐡𝐞 𝐏𝐞𝐞𝐛𝐥𝐞𝐬 𝐇𝐢𝐠𝐡 𝐒𝐭𝐫𝐞𝐞𝐭, 𝐟𝐨𝐫𝐦𝐞𝐫 𝐁𝐚𝐧𝐤 𝐨𝐟 𝐒𝐜𝐨𝐭𝐥𝐚𝐧𝐝 𝐛𝐮𝐢𝐥𝐝𝐢𝐧𝐠.

-A Community Asset Transfer request has been submitted to Scottish Borders Council by Peebles Community Trust which would see the ownership of the old toilet block in School Brae hub transfer to PCT.
+We are in discussions with Scottish Borders Council which would see the ownership of the old toilet block in School Brae hub transfer to PCT for community benefit.

 Peebles Community Trust (PCT) is established as a not-for-profit Development Trust whose objective is